KP Snacks

 Our business has its roots way back in the 19th century with a company called Kenyon Produce – hence ‘KP’.
 From small beginnings trading in various foods, the company turned its hand to crisps in the 1940s.

-Building on that heritage, KP Snacks today is now the UK’s second largest snack manufacturer, with seven manufacturing sites around the country and our headquarters in Slough, Berkshire.
+Building on that heritage, KP Snacks today is now the UK’s second largest snack manufacturer, with a portfolio of much-loved British snack brands and seven manufacturing sites around the country, with our headquarters in Slough, Berkshire.

 1853